kghose/groho/Readme.md

 ## Orbit view interactions

 Dragging the mouse will orbit the camera.
 Scrolling will zoom in and out.
-Pressing shift while scrolling will move back and forth in time.
+Pressing ALT while scrolling will move back and forth in time.
 The left/right cursor keys cycle through the planets/asteroids/spacecraft and the up/down keys cycle through the satellites of said planets allowing us to center the camera on different objects.